aws-samples/aws-panorama-immersion-day/labs/2. Object tracking/README.md

 ## Overview

-This Lab will walk you through step-by-step instructions on how to build AWS Panorama application, starting with importing existing People detection application, and extending it to People tracking.
-By completing this Lab, you will learn 1) how to import existing application to start quickly, 2) how to extend the object detection application to object tracking application by customizing application code, 3) how to run the application on notebooks or your local PC environment with Test Utility, and 4) how to deploy applications to real Panorama appliance devices programatically.
+This Lab will walk you through step-by-step instructions on how to build AWS Panorama application, starting with importing existing People detection application, and extending it to People tracking application.
+By completing this Lab, you will learn 1) how to import existing application to start quickly, 2) how to extend the object detection application to object tracking application by customizing the application code, 3) how to run the application on notebooks or your local PC environment with Test Utility, and 4) how to deploy applications to real Panorama appliance devices programatically.

 The previous Lab-1 covers how to create an Object detection application from scratch, in more step-by-step manner.
 While completing Lab-1 is not a strong requirement before this Lab, it is recommended to finish Lab-1 first to understand the basics.